-We strive to provide a nurturing environment in which our girls are happy, well-adjusted and fulfilled.
-That’s why we’re here with her through every success and failure, the good times and the bad.
+We strive to provide a nurturing environment in which our pupils are happy, well-adjusted and fulfilled.
+That’s why we’re here with her through every success and failure, the highs and the lows.

-Once a year, the whole school comes off timetable to celebrate Wellbeing Day, which aims to help pupils to find balance and fulfilment in their sometimes hectic lives by teaching how their bodies and minds function.
-During Wellbeing Day students (and staff) participate in activities such as feet painting, marble runs, mindful colouring, bead making, Lego building and clay sculpting.
+Once a year, the whole school comes off timetable to celebrate Wellbeing Day, which aims to help pupils to find balance and fulfilment in their sometimes-hectic lives by teaching how their bodies and minds function.
+During Wellbeing Day pupils (and staff) participate in activities such as feet painting, marble runs, mindful colouring, bead making, Lego building and clay sculpting.
 Outdoor events include visiting farm animals, gardening, giant bubbles, dog walking and parachute games.

-• Information on the school website and Parent Portal
+- Information on the school website, social media and Parent Portal

-• Parents are encouraged to be volunteers on school visits and share expertise in the classroom
+- Parents are encouraged to be volunteers on school visits and share expertise in the classroom and assemblies

 If parents have concerns or worries they are encouraged to talk to their daughter’s Form Teacher, followed by the Deputy Head or Head of Junior School if necessary.
 Parents should feel able to share concerns about home circumstances or medical matters that might affect their child’s work or behaviour in school.
 Parents may wish to discuss health and medical matters with the school nurse.

-Joining a new school can be a very daunting experience for young children so at LEH we like to make that extra special effort to make the move a smooth and happy transition.
+Joining a new school can be an exciting but daunting experience for young children, so at LEH we like to make that extra special effort to make the move a smooth and happy transition.

-On the first day of term, we invite the new Form I’s into school the day before the rest of the Junior School returns.
-This gives the new students a chance to settle in and find their way around whilst the school environment is quieter.
+On the first day of term, we invite the new Form 1’s into school the day before the rest of the Junior School returns.
+This gives the new pupils a chance to find their feet, get to know their teachers and find their way around whilst the school environment is quieter.

-During your daughter's first week with us she will be given a ‘buddy’, an older girl in her own House (Burlington, Hackney, St. Giles or Summerleigh).
-Her buddy will keep a very close eye out for her around the school and particularly at break and lunch times to make sure that she is happy and that she knows where she is going; this can take a little time!
+During your daughter's first week with us she will be given a 'Big Sister', an Upper 2 (Year 6) pupil who will be a friendly, knowledgeable mentor.
+She will have lunch with her regularly to begin with and take part in lunches, reading sessions and other 'Big Sister' activities throughout the year.
+Her 'Big Sister' will keep a very close eye out for her around the school and particularly at break and lunch times to make sure she is happy and that she knows where she is going; this can take a little time.

 Starting to build their friendships

-In the first few days your daughter will also have the chance to take part in a 'Team-building Day'.
-It is a day where she can really get to know the other girls in her class and the year group whilst focusing on skills such as planning, communication, working together and perseverance, with fun at the heart of every activity.
+In the first few days your daughter will also have the chance to take part in a 'Team Building Day'.
+It is a day where she can really get to know the other pupils in her class and the year group whilst focusing on skills such as planning, communication, working together and perseverance, with fun at the heart of every activity.

-Your daughter's Form Teachers give all the new FI girls plenty of help and support, not only through our comprehensive PSHE curriculum, but also by developing strong positive relationships.
+Your daughter's Form Teachers, the Head of Junior School and Deputy Head give all the new Form 1 pupils plenty of help and support, not only through our comprehensive PSHE curriculum and wellbeing programme, but also by developing strong positive relationships.
 This way she can make the most of the fabulous learning opportunities on offer at LEH.